isomerpages/mccy-sgt/_reflect/1-your-stories.md

 These are stories from Singaporeans who sent us their COVID-19 reflections.
 Share your stories [here](/reflect).

-*Contributed by Wan Yi, 32, Teacher:*

-During home-based learning, I had to teach from my own bedroom... as much as I felt vulnerable, my students must have felt the same way.
-This is a good experience for empathy-building and growing a shared experience.

-I hope that no child should feel ashamed of his/her room or house.

-**<span class="has-text-secondary">One thing I hope to do is:</span>** opening up conversations about social inequality, social mobility and empowering my students to come on board with me to be champions of change through our community projects.

-&nbsp;

-*Contributed by Michelle, 18, Student:*

-I realised that in the midst of the trying times, many of us do try to extend a helping hand, while looking out for each other.
-It makes me learn the impact one can make, even by a small simple gesture of checking up on others, of standing in solidarity with those in need by donating, all these can make a huge impact on how strong we can stand as a community.

-**<span class="has-text-secondary">One thing I hope to do is:</span>** Having tough, difficult conversations with friends and family to discuss how we can help the vulnerable, using that as a platform to encourage others to donate, to volunteer, can eventually send out shockwaves, that incentivize everyone to help each other out and leave a lasting impact.

-&nbsp;

 *Contributed by Ramli Bin Puteh, 66, self-employed:*

 The Covid-19 has made an impact on the lives of many seniors.
 Unlike other Singaporeans who can turn to video conferencing, e-commerce and other forms of online entertainment, many senior citizens are feeling lonely, isolated and neglected.